-Beavis and Butthead are coming back!
-The iconic animated duo will be returning to Comedy Central and Paramount Plus in the form of a reboot, and fans everywhere are rejoicing.
+Beavis and Butt-Head are back!
+The iconic animated duo returned to Comedy Central and Paramount Plus in the form of a reboot in 2022, with a second season airing in 2023.

-This new series will be produced by Mike Judge, the creator of the original Beavis and Butthead show, which ran from 1993 to 1997.
-This article will discuss the origins of Beavis and Butthead, their controversy, and how they became such pop culture icons.
-We will also look at the upcoming reboot, including who is cast in the show and when it is scheduled to air.
+This new series is produced by Mike Judge, the creator of the original Beavis and Butt-head show, which ran from 1993 to 1997.
+This article discusses the origins of Beavis and Butt-head, their controversy, and how they became such pop culture icons.
+We will also look at the reboot, including who is cast in the show.

-In 1993, Beavis and Butthead got their spinoff series, quickly becoming one of MTV’s highest-rated shows.
+In 1993, Beavis and Butt-head got their own spinoff series, which quickly became one of MTV’s highest-rated shows.
 The show followed the misadventures of the two teenage friends, who often engaged in crude antics.
-Beavis is distinguished by his high-pitched giggle and sugar attacks (which breeds his alter ego Cornholio), while Butthead is known for his slow-wittedness and monotone voice.
+Beavis is distinguished by his high-pitched giggle and sugar attacks (which breeds his alter ego Cornholio), while Butt-head is known for his slow-wittedness and monotone voice.

 Despite their low intelligence, the pair often find themselves in situations that result in violence or property damage.
 Beavis and Butt-head would watch videos on TV, insult them with their trademark wit, eat lots of nachos, and do things many teenagers invested in.
-Beavis and Butthead proved to be popular with MTV’s teenage audience, and the show ran for seven seasons before being canceled in 1997.
+Beavis and Butt-head proved to be popular with MTV’s teenage audience, and the show ran for four seasons before being canceled in 1997.

-In the show’s final episode of its original run, the school speculates that Beavis and Butthead are dead as they have been missing from school for an extended period.
+In the show’s final episode of its original run, the school speculates that Beavis and Butt-head are dead as they have been missing from school for an extended period.
 This leads the faculty to celebrate that their torment from the duo may finally be over.
-But, of course, in typical Beavis and Butthead fashion, they were just home all along.
-In 2011, Beavis and Butthead returned to MTV with a reboot, which, while it ran for two seasons, ultimately was canceled as well.
+But, of course, in typical Beavis and Butt-head fashion, they were just home all along.
+In 2011, Beavis and Butt-head returned to MTV with an unsuccessful reboot which was canceled after a single season.

-The following reoccurring characters frequently appear on the show:
+The following recurring characters frequently appear on the show:

 - Mike Judge as Beavis, Butt-Head, Coach Buzzcut, Principal McVicker, Mr. Van Driessen, Tom Anderson, among others